axelhahn/dsf/docs/50_Usage.md

     -W          Like -w but it shows diffs

 All projects are written as txt file wit md5 hash into "profiles" directory.
-    [install-dir]/profiles
+    /home/axel/skripte/deploy_shared_files/profiles
 To delete a file or target grep for it in the profiles dir.

 EXAMPLES:

-Create/ set a source
+Create/ set a source.
+The target inside the current durectory will be detected and then the files will be copied to the target.

+    dsf.sh -S
+                Set a source interactively and update files in autodetected target.

     dsf.sh -s /home/axel/deployfiles/docs
-                -s = set source
-                Set a source.
+                Set a given source source.
 If it does not exist yet than a new profile will be created interactively.

 Add source files and directories
     dsf.sh -s /home/axel/deployfiles/docs -d abc